 In native mythology, when the earth was young and shrouded in creation, there was little difference between their ancestors and the animals.
 Everyone could communicate and appear as human, or animal by simply taking off their skin and exchanging it for another.
 The people traced their mythological ancestors through these animals.
 The Woodlands, Great Lakes Indians organized their lineage into clans that held one animal or another as their ancestor and totem figure.
 Thus, villages could have many different people mixed into many clans with totems of bear, eagle, hawk, crane etc.

-This effigy bowl with carved birds, probably hawk or eagle totem figures would have been used in both secular and non secular ceremonial feasting, somewhat like bringing out the good dishes when guests arrive.
-These effigy bowls validated the clan and the family and they were proud possessions.
+This feast bowl with carved birds, probably hawk or eagle totem figures would have been used in both secular and non secular ceremonial feasting, somewhat like bringing out the good dishes when guests arrive.
+These feast bowls validated the clan and the family and they were proud possessions.

 Christie's, New York, January 13, 2003, lot 170